nathaneltitane/l2cu/README.md

 ### What does it need?

 On startup, L²CU verifies the presence of necessary dependencies before proceeding and pocessing the user's request.
-That being said,the user may wish to build or install the following requirements prior to using this utility for convenience's sake:
+That being said, the user may wish to build or install the following requirements prior to using this utility for convenience's sake:

 - [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's multiplatform LDraw compatible model editor